Top Must Have Travel Gadgets for Smart Backpackers and Nomads

 Your water intake is going to skyrocket in Asia.
 Your hunger won’t match your thirst.
 Although water is cheap, you will end up collecting unnecessary bottles of water, especially for your day trips.
 There are many places in Thailand where you can refill water bottles with fresh filtered water for dirt cheap.
 Once done, fold it up.
 Win-win.
 You won’t need to carry plastic bottles around and Earth will thank you for your little contribution!

-Ladies, believe it or not, this is one of the best inventions of a human kind!
+Ladies, believe it or not, this is one of the best inventions of a humankind!
 Tampons aren’t easily accessible in some parts of South East Asia and are more expensive than in the West.
-Did you can use this cup over and over again?
+Did you know you can use this cup over and over again?
 Small, hygienic, reusable, comfortable.
 Saves you money in the long term and is just perfect for hiking trips.
 Seeing that it’s a solution to a monthly recurring issue, wouldn’t you just want to add it to your must have travel gadgets?

 Great for backpackers or some nomads who are away for a few days.
 Guys, close your eyes now.
 Girls with heavy periods and the eco-friendly ones will appreciate this leakproof, reusable and washable sanitary pads.